Dan Sherbenou, MD, PhD

 Kady Dennis

-For her research, Kady focuses on the myeloma initiating cells present in minimal residual disease (MRD) after successful therapy such as CAR-T cells.
-She aims to understand how these residual cells escape treatment and lead to eventual disease relapse.
+For her research, Kady focuses on CAR-T cell resistance at the plasma and T-cell level.
+She aims to understand how residual cells escape BCMA-targeted treatment and lead to eventual disease relapse.

 Kady comes to us from Penn State University where she received a B.S. in Biochemistry and Molecular Biology.
 Her undergraduate thesis work examined the mechanism of action of the chemotherapeutic CX-5461.
 She also worked on a meta-analysis of clinical trials during COVID aimed at re-purposing already approved therapeutics.